 Math anxiety isn’t exclusive to kids with dyscalculia, but it is common among children with the disorder.
 “One of the keys to helping kids with dyscalculia is teaching them anxiety management strategies,” says Dr. Kravitz.
 As kids learn to manage the anxiety provoked by math challenges, they become more able to absorb information and techniques that can help.

 Like most learning disabilities, dyscalculia often has hidden costs.
-If your child has dyscalculia he may feel frustrated or embarrassed when asked to do things — like reciting multiplication tables — that are difficult for him, especially during class or when other students are present.
+If your child has dyscalculia they may feel frustrated or embarrassed when asked to do things — like reciting multiplication tables — that are difficult for them, especially during class or when other students are present.

-Helping your child understand his learning disorder can give him the tools he needs to manage his dyscalculia — both academically and emotionally.
+Helping your child understand their learning disorder can give them the tools they need to manage their dyscalculia — both academically and emotionally.